samergul/EmployeeMangementSystem/Do's-and-Don'ts-of-Service-Locator-usage.md

 * in an item event receiver
 * in a Timer Job's execution

 Those qualify as entry points to your application.
 You should keep logic within them to a minimum.
 Use your container to resolve an Expert object provided by your module's Contracts and Core so that you can delegate any heavy lifting that needs to be done.
-If you keep such business logic within your Core as much as possible, it will be much easier to unit test your components.
+If you keep such business logic within your Core as much as possible (i.e de-coupled from SharePoint), it will be much easier to unit test your components.